Guide to Creating Forms in Baserow

 Whether you are capturing leads, collecting survey results, or registering people for an event, you can get responses directly into your table by using the form view in Baserow.
 Forms can be prefilled to help the user fill in the form faster.
 With the pre-filling feature, you can use pre-fill parameters in the URL of the form to pre-fill specific fields making forms even more powerful.

-If you want to prefill a form with data you can do so via query parameters added to the public form url.
+If you want to prefill a form with data you can do so via query parameters added to the public form URL.
 These query parameters are prefixed with prefill to avoid any collision with potential future query parameters.

 To pre-fill a form,